-・Hannya Shingyo (The heart sutra) is praised as follows: “It teaches us about the wisdom of Shingon – the grand core of the wisest bodhisattva.
+Hannya Shingyo, the Heart Sutra, is praised as follows: “It teaches us about the wisdom of Shingon – the grand core of the wisest bodhisattva.
 The entire sutra fits on a single page, reaching a mere 14 lines.
 Despite its simplicity, it gets the main point and has deep meaning.”

 Among the Ten Wholesome Precepts, three concern the body, four concern speech, and three mind.
 These ten are the branches, and the one-mind is the root.
 The essence of the one-mind is no different from the Buddha.
 My mind, the minds of all sentient beings, and the mind of the Buddha are three, but there is no difference among them.
 Abiding in this mind is called cultivating the path of the buddhas.

-For details, inquire using the links below.
+For details, please refer to the details below.

-All Koyasan Area
+Entire Koyasan Area

-・KCCN (Offer Guided Tour)
+・KCCN (Guided Tour)

 ・Garan Twilight Wanders